DavidCultureFPV/QuadParts/README.md

    <code>npm install  #installs dependencies</code>

    <code>npm run dev  #to deploy the code</code>
+   <i> You might have to run the npm audit fix if prompted to do so.
+Dont worry the app wont break by doing so</i>

    On your local machine, pull up the browser and go to this address localhost:5173